ArdaBC/arda-seesaw/README.md

 Seesaw moves before the weight touches the plank

 Sometimes, if the seesaw moves too fast, the collison logic on still balls fail and they hang on the air

+After 20 balls, it gets really laggy

+Sometimes, balls fall off to the side